-A mental health charity for medical and emergency services staff has warned of a ‘looming’ crisis after a spike in demand for its help during the Covid-19 outbreak.
+A mental health charity for healthcare staff has warned of a ‘looming’ crisis after a spike in demand for its help during the Covid-19 outbreak.

 The Laura Hyde Foundation said it has been ‘inundated’ with calls from healthcare staff including nurses since the coronavirus pandemic started.